LalitMohanJoshi/node-app-jenkins/README.md

 # Jenkins Demo - [ Deployment of Node App]

-This repositery contain node application deployed through Jenkins in vm instance.
+This repository contain node application deployed through Jenkins in vm instance.
 This application is built on typescript , which later converted to node application.

 ## Installation